Sitecore/jss/docs/data/routes/docs/nextjs/getting-started-nextjs/walkthrough-dotnetnew/en.md

 ### Rebuild search indexes

-After running `.\up.ps1` for the first time, or if you ever run `\docker\clean.ps1`, you will need to [rebuild the search indexes](https://doc.sitecore.com/developers/101/platform-administration-and-architecture/en/rebuild-search-indexes.html).
+After running `.\up.ps1` for the first time, or if you ever run `\docker\clean.ps1`, you need to [rebuild the search indexes](https://doc.sitecore.com/developers/101/platform-administration-and-architecture/en/rebuild-search-indexes.html).

-### Add a language and import it(Optional)
+### Add a language and import it (Optional)

 To add a language to your JSS Next.js application, you must: